-- 1. Plan and execute a large scale personal project, complete with milestones and deadlines and be able to adjust as necessary - 2.
-Meet production deadlines to ensure project completion - 3.
+- 1. Create advanced assets for use in game development. - 2.
+Evaluate software applications for use in creating assets. - 3.
 Develop and perfect personal workflow in creating 3D objects. - 4.
 Generate work that reflects initiative, creativity, adaptability and personal style. - 5.
 Demonstrate professionalism in the classroom.